Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue, and Dr. Athanasios Pallis

 Global cities are generally open to trade and typically strive for high regional and international connectivity by air, sea, and other transport means such as rail or barge.
 This connectivity is also apparent in the advanced service sector (e.g. accountancy, advertising, banking and finance, and law) that select cities in terms of their primacy.
 This can strengthen the creation of first-tier global transport and communication networks that connect global megacities.
 Quite a few megacities have reached GDP levels comparable to small or medium-sized countries.
 For example, Shanghai’s GDP is equivalent to the GDP of the Philippines, while the size of Guangzhou’s economy is comparable to Switzerland’s.

 The growth of cities and the connectivity and openness they offer have a significant impact on the distribution of wealth and innovation.
 A small group of global cities assumes a commanding role in a world where cities, not nations, are the key global players.
 Most of the world’s economic power is concentrated in cities, and cities have therefore become pivotal entities in the world economy.
 Cities are increasingly leading the way by engaging in direct action in environmental issues, digitalization, and innovation.
 Cities are increasingly interconnected, leading to a network of (mega)cities.
 Second-tier cities become more connected to the big cities and often act as economic overflow areas or satellites of the megacities or position themselves as lower-cost manufacturing centers.
+Surprisingly, considerations about urban development rarely focus on the role and importance of ports as gateways as opposed to the role of cities as central places.

 B. Cities as maritime and logistics hubs